kwsch/NLSE/README.md

 # NLSE
 Animal Crossing: New Leaf Save Editor

-Edits savedata to with the same functions as the [web-js editor](http://usuaris.tinet.cat/mark/acnl_editor/) and more.
+Edits savedata with the same functions as the [web-js editor](http://usuaris.tinet.cat/mark/acnl_editor/) and more.

 Can Import/Export RAM dumps, fix Checksums, and edit numerous things within the garden.dat file.